nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5. A `CalendarEventListPanel` object is created for each day of the month, and `EventButtons` are added to each `CalendarEventListPanel` if there is an appointment falling on that particular day.
 6. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.

-The following activity diagram summarizes what happens when a user selects the Calendar tab:
 ![Calendar Display Activity](images/CalendarDisplayActivityDiagram.png)

+*Figure 19.
+Activity diagram showing what happens when a user selects the Calendar tab`*

 **Calendar Navigation**